Step by Step Through Small Claims Court

 If You Obtain a Judgment

 If you obtain a judgment against the opposing party, and the party does not pay you the judgment amount, court costs, and interest after the judgment is rendered, you will have to take affirmative steps to collect the judgment.
-The most common methods used are wage garnishments, bank account attachments, execution on personal property, and filing a lien on real property owned by the defendant.
-The forms for these procedures are available from the Small Claims Division of the clerk’s office.
+The most common methods used are wage garnishments, bank account garnishments, execution on personal property, and filing a lien on real property owned by the defendant.
 If the plaintiff is a corporation, these methods of collection must be handled by an attorney on behalf of the corporation.

 Getting Information to Collect a Judgment

-If the judgment is at least 30 days old and you want to take steps to collect your judgment, but you don’t know the necessary information (e.g., where the other party works, banks, etc.), you can request a Financial Information Order from the Small Claims Division of the Clerk’s office.
+If the judgment is at least 30 days old and you want to take steps to collect your judgment, but you don’t know the necessary information (i.e. where the defendant works, where he banks, etc.), you can request a Financial Information Form from the Small Claims Division of the clerk’s office.
 Plaintiff corporations are permitted to request a financial information form without being represented by an attorney.
-There is a $25.00 filing fee.
 A form will be sent to the party who owes the judgment.
-That party must complete the form and return it to the Court.
+He/she must complete the form and return it to the Court.
+Refer to the Court’s cost sheet for applicable filing fee.

-Once the form is completed and returned to the Court, the Clerk’s office will mail a copy of it to you.
+Once the form is completed and returned to the Court, the clerk’s office will mail a copy of it to you.
 The information on the form should be useful to you in collecting your judgment.
-If the other party does not file the form timely, you will receive copies of notices that the Court sends to them.
+If the defendant does not file the form timely, you will receive copies of notices that the Court sends to the defendant.
 You may not need to appear for some of these post-judgment hearings, so read your notice carefully.

-Ohio Revised Code 1925.02 specifies that the Small Claims Division does not have jurisdiction in any of the following:
+Ohio Revised Code Section 1925.02 specifies that the small claims division does not have jurisdiction in any of the following:

 Chapter 1925 of the Ohio Revised Code contains details about Small Claims and the types of cases that can be heard in Small Claims.
 Parties are encouraged to read this chapter prior to filing or appearing in Small Claims cases.